 This isn’t that.

-I’ve been grounding for almost four years.
+I’ve been grounding for almost five years.
 I was looking for a solution to recurrent lower back pain.
 The back pain improved.
 I kept on grounding so it would stay away.
 It also helped me sleep less and more deeply when I worked nights.
 It’s one of the top tools in my toolbox when it comes to working nights successfully.

 Grounding equipment beats the heck out of going barefoot outside in winter.